ROBOT-IS-CHILL/robot-is-chill/Privacy Policy.md

 - any **Generated Content**
 - any **User Content**
 - your Discord User Identifier, profile picture, and username
+- the date and time of the last command ran on a per-server basis

 ## 5. Data Removal